Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: Main results

-Let us first briefly describe the branching mechanism; the quantum force will come later.
-We look at an empirical process $(\Xb^N_s) _{ s_0\le s\le s_1}$ such that for any $s,$ $\Xb^N_s$ is the empirical measure of $\lfloor \kappa_s N\rfloor$ particles in $(\Rd)^k$ ($\lfloor a\rfloor$ denotes the integer part of the real number $a$).
+Let us first briefly describe the splitting mechanism; the quantum force will come later.
+We look at an empirical process $(\Xb^N_s) _{ s_0\le s\le s_1}$ such that for any $s,$ $\Xb^N_s$ is the empirical measure of $\lfloor \kappa_s N\rfloor$ $k$-mappings in $(\Rd)^k$ ($\lfloor a\rfloor$ denotes the integer part of the real number $a$).
 The factor $\kappa_s$ is analogous to $\kappa_s$ in formula \eqref{eq-121}.
-The trajectory of each particle is a copy of $\Xe,$ but these copies are not independent.
-As $s\mapsto\kappa_s$ is an increasing function, during any small time interval $[s,s+h],$ a fraction $\kappa'_s\,h+o _{ h\to 0}(h)$ of the particles branch: each of them gives birth to a new particle starting at the same place as its genitor and evolving in the future according to the kinematics of $\Xe$ and independently of the other particles.
-Although the number of particles increases with time, $\Xb^N$ is normalized so that its total mass remains constant: $\Xb^N_s(\Rdk)=1$ for all $s.$ As a consequence, the random fluctuation of $s\mapsto\Xb^N_s$ decrease with time\footnote{This can be quantified for instance by $ \mathrm{Var} (\int _{ \Rdk} f\,d\Xb^N_s) \underset{N\to \infty}\longrightarrow 0$ for any time $s$ and any bounded function $f.$}.
+The trajectory of each $k$-mapping is a copy of $\Xe,$ but these copies are not independent.
+As $s\mapsto\kappa_s$ is an increasing function, during any small time interval $[s,s+h],$ a fraction $\kappa'_s\,h+o _{ h\to 0}(h)$ of the $k$-mappings branches: each of them gives birth to a new $k$-mapping starting at the same place as its genitor and evolving in the future according to the kinematics of $\Xe$ and independently of the other $k$-mappings.
+Although the number of $k$-mappings increases with time, $\Xb^N$ is normalized so that its \emph{total mass remains constant}: $\Xb^N_s(\Rdk)=1$ for all $s.$ As a consequence, the random fluctuations of $s\mapsto\Xb^N_s$ decrease with time\footnote{This can be quantified for instance by $ \mathrm{Var} (\int _{ \Rdk} f\,d\Xb^N_s) \underset{N\to \infty}\longrightarrow 0$ for any time $s$ and any bounded function $f.$}.
 We prefer calling this branching process a splitting process because the total mass remains constant.